-Net Position System net position at June 30, 2021 totaled \$3.188 billion, an increase of \$661 million, or 26.1%, from June 30, 2020, due to an increase in the value of investments.
+Net Position System net position at June 30, 2022 totaled \$2.814 billion, a decrease of \$374 million, or 11.7%, from June 30, 2021, due to a decrease in the value of investments.

 Additions and Deductions to Net Position Additions to net position include County and member contributions, interest and dividends on the System investments and investment gains/losses; deductions to assets are primarily driven by benefit payments.
-For fiscal year 2021:
+For fiscal year 2022:

-- Contributions remained stable from prior fiscal year at \$74.5 million. - Dividends and interest on investments decreased to \$22.9 million from \$28.1 million in fiscal year 2020. - Payments and refunds to members increased to \$119.9 million from \$115.5 million in fiscal year
+- Contributions increased to \$76.1 from \$74.5 million in fiscal year 2021. - Dividends and interest on investments increased to \$29.9 million from \$22.9 million in fiscal year 2021. - Payments and refunds to members increased to \$126.5 million from \$119.9 million in fiscal year 2021.

-Investment Gains and Losses Investment gains, which include realized and unrealized changes in investment portfolio fair value, were \$693.4 million in fiscal year 2021, given the strong gains earned in the fiscal year.
-This was a \$558.2 million increase from the \$135.2 million in fiscal year 2020 and this outsized gain is not expected.
+Investment Gains and Losses Investment losses were \$342.0 million in fiscal year 2022, which include realized and unrealized changes in investment portfolio fair value.
+This was a \$1.035 billion decrease from the \$693.4 million gains in fiscal year 2021.

-• Fund net investment returns, including dividends and interest, of 28.3% for the year outperformed the 23.2% benchmark.
-The Fund's allocation to and within equities contributed to results.
+• Fund net investment returns, including dividends and interest, of -10.1% for the year outperformed the -13.6% benchmark.
 The System's investment portfolio is well diversified and strives to balance capital preservation in down markets with generating an adequate risk adjusted return over the long term.

-Funded Ratio As of June 30, 2021, the System was actuarially funded at 108.4%, up from 101.2% as of June 30, 2020.
-This funding ratio compares actuarial value of assets to the actuarial liabilities.
-We also present the fair value funding ratio of 125.5% as of June 30, 2021, which is the current fair value to actuarial liabilities.
+Funded Ratio The funding ratio compares actuarial value of assets to the actuarial liabilities.
+We also present the fair value funding ratio of 105.3% as of June 30, 2022, which is the current fair value to actuarial liabilities.
 The fair value of assets is not a good measure on which to base the calculation of contributions to the System as it is subject to significant variability due to the investment market volatility of fair values.